Is your employee engagement and recognition strategy stale? Are you and your colleagues burnt out? Take a Think Week!

 4. Harvard Business Review bundles its best articles and research into convenient collections.
 HBR Collections cover topics from authentic leadership to people management.
 (Through July 15, HBR is offering a 25 percent discount with the promo code SUMMER25 on purchases of $40 or more.)

-5. Our blog post “10 Best TED Talks on Building Workplace Gratitude” is a great resource for inspiring ideas on the science of gratitude, happiness, communication, stress and meaningful work.
+5. Our blog post “Excellent TED Talks on Building Workplace Gratitude” is a great resource for inspiring ideas on the science of gratitude, happiness, communication, stress and meaningful work.

 6. Is your workplace ready for the youngest people now entering the workplace?
 Read up on Generation Z, the generation to follow Millennials.
 Here are two articles to get you started: